For all the nutrition enthusiasts out there is a Twitter account going to benefit you?

 Emma’s much more eloquent explanation.

 ‘Be inclusive and non-judgemental.
 People may be misinformed, but you need to share the information you have without being condescending, or you will put people offside very quickly.
 For academics, I’d say if you don’t want your Dean/Vice-Chancellor to read it, don’t tweet it.
-For everyone else I’d say imagine your mum if following you!
+For everyone else, I’d say imagine your mum is following you!

 My other advice is don’t just self-promote – people see through that and will get bored of it!
 Lift up others, start real conversations and just ignore the trolls.
 Social media is also great for professional networking, I have met many of my mentors through twitter, and I also consider myself a mentor to a few people I have met through social media.’

 Accounts to Follow

 Whether you are a nutrition professional or if you are simply a nutrition enthusiast these are some top picks for solid nutrition, health and science accounts to follow.

 I’ve tried to include accounts who are actively involved when it comes to discussions and interacting with others.
 In my opinion, Twitter is all about who’s got good chat.

 There are heaps of great nutrition pros out there with fabulous Facebook and Instagram accounts, many you probably already follow.
 If they also have Twitter accounts, they will be easy to find.
 This list, however, will hopefully provide a slightly more unique selection of nutrition pros who you may not be following elsewhere, there will, of course, be some of the usual suspects.